FosterSamuel/santorini/README.md

 # santorini

-A WebRTC-based version of the board game with the same name.
+A WebRTC-based version of the board game with the same name created by [Gordon Hamilton](https://mathpickle.com/games/).
 Instead of a signalling server, invitation/response codes are generated to start the game.
 [Play now](https://fostersamuel.github.io/santorini)

 ## Game logic